at Katy Trail State Park

 This section includes the town of Rocheport, which has many houses that date from before the Civil War.
 The only tunnel on the MKT line was built at Rocheport around 1893, and trail users today can pass through this 243-foot-long stone-arched tunnel.

-Near Rocheport, the spectacular bluffs and the rock drawings or pictographs left by native Americans were mentioned in the journals of Lewis and Clark as they traveled up the Missouri River.
+Near Rocheport, the spectacular bluffs and the rock drawings, or pictographs, left by American Indians were mentioned in the journals of Lewis and Clark as they traveled up the Missouri River.
 A rare surviving pictograph can be seen above Lewis and Clark Cave on the trail.
 Entry into the cave is not permitted.